stephencorwin/Diablo-IV-AHK-WASD/README.md

 - After releasing all directional buttons, LMB click message is sent at the center of the screen to stop the player's avatar.

 ### CAVEAT:
-1) Player's character is not located exactly at the center of the screen.
-It may be necessary to tinker with the value of 'yCorrection' variable, which is translating center of the screen coordinate vertically (positive values translate it down, negative values translate it up).
-Look for 'CONFIG' section in code.
+1. Player's character is not located exactly at the center of the screen.
+It may be necessary to tinker with the value of `yCorrection` variable, which is translating center of the screen coordinate vertically (positive values translate it down, negative values translate it up..
+Look for `CONFIG` section in code.
-2) The game changes the level of camera zoom depending on various circumstances.
+1. The game changes the level of camera zoom depending on various circumstances.
 It may be different while exploring, while in town, in buildings, and possibly when fighting world bosses.
-Different zoom levels will influence player's position relative to the center of the screen, and may therefore cause 'WASD' movement to become skewed.
+Different zoom levels will influence player's position relative to the center of the screen, and may therefore cause `WASD` movement to become skewed.
-3) After script detects the game window, you will hear a beep within 3 seconds.
+1. After script detects the game window, you will hear a beep within 3 seconds.
 The script becomes actively listening after the beep.
-4) Since the script triggers movement by left mouse clicks, it is important to configure the game appropriately, allowing proper synergy between the programs: <br/>
+1. Since the script triggers movement by left mouse clicks, it is important to configure the game appropriately, allowing proper synergy between the programs: <br/>
-  a) OPTIONS -> CONTROLS -> GAMEPLAY section: turn off 'Combine Move/Interact/Basic Skill Slot'. <br/>
+  a. `OPTIONS -> CONTROLS -> GAMEPLAY` section: turn off `Combine Move/Interact/Basic Skill Slot`. <br/>
-  b) Do not bind any skills with left mouse button (otherwise movement instructions will trigger skills
+  b.
+Do not bind any skills with left mouse button (otherwise movement instructions will trigger skills
-    if accidentaly aimed at monsters). <br/>
+    if accidentaly aimed at monsters. <br/>
-  c) Bind 'Move' to left mouse button. <br/>
+  c.
+Bind `Move` to left mouse button. <br/>
-  d) Unbind anything from W/A/S/D keys. <br/>
+  d.
+Unbind anything from `WASD` keys. <br/>

-5) You still control the aim of your skills and the direction of evade with your mouse cursor.
+1. You still control the aim of your skills and the direction of evade with your mouse cursor.
-6) Changing game resolution will cause script to loose screen calibration.
+1. Changing game resolution will cause script to loose screen calibration.
 Reload the script to recalibrate it.
-7) Use 'End' key to pause/resume the script.
+1) Use `End` key to pause/resume the script.
 This will be helpful for using ingame chat without triggering movement.
   Pausing and resuming the script will trigger quick beep sound to indicate the change of status.
-8) You can test the script in Diablo III, by changing 'appName' variable.
+1) You can test the script in Diablo III by running the `D3_WASD.ahk` script.
 It won't work flawlessly though, as it is impossible to unbind LMB from basic attack or interaction command.
-9) To see the script in action (recorded during DIV beta): https://youtu.be/J-DrzL0N2p0
+1) To see the script in action (recorded during DIV beta): https://youtu.be/J-DrzL0N2p0

 ### CAUTION:
 The legality of the script usage in game is debatable.
 According to Blizzard's EULA, paragraph 1Cii4: